jameswang2015/file_processing/README.md

 - vary large maxtape.json input file
   If the json input file is too large to fit in memory, we can't use `json.load()` to load it in whole.
 Rather, we need some streaming tool like `ijson` to read json as streaming.

-  We would also consider to put this into database and create three tables for `users`, `songs` and `playlists`, respectively
+  We could also consider to put this into database and create three tables for `users`, `songs` and `playlists`, respectively.
+Then we can leverage database sql and primary/foreign key constraints to handle this.

 - vary large changes.json file
   we can read this changes.json as streaming, each iteration pass one change, and then handle this change one by one.